πUpdate Content with Lighthouse IPNS

 Conclusion

 Lighthouse IPNS is a powerful mechanism for publishing and updating content on the IPFS network.
 By combining the benefits of content-addressing with the flexibility of mutable pointers, IPNS ensures your content remains accessible and updatable.
-In this guide, we covered two methods to utilize Lighthouse IPNS: the CLI and Node.js.
+In this guide, we covered three methods to utilize Lighthouse IPNS: the CLI (JavaScript/TypeScript), Node.js (JavaScript/TypeScript), and Go SDK.
 Armed with this knowledge, you can confidently publish and manage IPNS records, creating a more dynamic and user-friendly experience on the decentralized web.

 Remember to keep your API key secure and use it responsibly.
 Happy publishing!